Serge Klarsfeld: Early years and later life

-Klarsfeld was born in Bucharest into a family of Romanian Jews that migrated to France before the Second World War began.
+Klarsfeld was born in Bucharest into a family of Bessarabian Jews that migrated to France before the Second World War began.
+His family was from Cahul, in present-day Moldova.
+At home, the Klarsfelds spoke Russian, Romanian and French.
 In 1943, his father was arrested by the Schutzstaffel in Nice during a roundup ordered by Alois Brunner.
 Deported to the Auschwitz concentration camp, Klarsfeld's father died there.
 The young Klarsfeld was cared for in a home for Jewish children operated by the Œuvre de secours aux enfants, a French Jewish humanitarian organisation.
 His mother and sister also survived the war in Vichy France and were helped by the underground French Resistance beginning in late 1943.
+The Klarsfelds returned to Bucharest in 1946 and Serge began to study at the French Lyceum there.
+However, after the 1946 Romanian general election, Serge's mother realized that the communists would take over Romania, so they returned to France.

 Klarsfeld married Beate Künzel in 1963 and settled in Paris.
-Their son, Arno Klarsfeld (born 1965), became a human rights attorney and worked for Nicolas Sarkozy while he was minister of the interior.
-Klarsfeld helped found and led the Sons and Daughters of Jewish Deportees from France (Association des fils et filles des déportés juifs de France, FFDJF).
+Their son, Arno Klarsfeld (born 1965), is a lawyer who worked for Nicolas Sarkozy but later became active in far-right politics and voicefully supporting Putin during the Russian invasion of Ukraine.
+Serge Klarsfeld helped found and led the Sons and Daughters of Jewish Deportees from France (Association des fils et filles des déportés juifs de France, FFDJF).
 It is one of the groups that has documented cases and located former German and French officials for prosecution, such as Klaus Barbie, René Bousquet, Jean Leguay, Maurice Papon, and Paul Touvier, who had been implicated in the deaths of hundreds of thousands of French and foreign Jews during the Second World War.
 The Klarsfelds were among organised groups who filed cases decades after the war, sometimes as late as the 1990s, against such officials for crimes against humanity.
 In the years before 1989 and the dissolution of the Soviet Union, Klarsfeld and his wife frequently protested against the Eastern Bloc's support for the Palestine Liberation Organization and anti-Zionism.